 We recommend consumers who are seeking unsecured credit cards give these few secured cards a look.
 Both of these offers have fairly relaxed security deposit policies, and will not burn a hole in your pocket.

-With the Discover it® Secured, there’s a chance your security deposit will be returned to you after eight months of cardmembership.
+With the Discover it® Secured Credit Card, there’s a chance your security deposit will be returned to you after eight months of cardmembership.
 At that point, Discover will review your account and how you’ve been managing your credit card.
 Assuming everything is in good standing, you can get your security deposit back, potentially turning this an unsecured credit card.

-The Discover it® Secured is one of the top secured cards because it has no annual fee and a rewards program.
-Cardholders earn 2% cash back at restaurants and gas stations on up to $1,000 in combined purchases each quarter.
-All other spending gives a modest, but unlimited, 1% back.
+The Discover it® Secured Credit Card is one of the top secured credit cards cards because it has no annual fee and a rewards program.
+Cardholders earn 2% cash back at Gas Stations and Restaurants on up to $1,000 in combined purchases each quarter, 1% unlimited cash back on all other purchases - automatically.
 On top of that, Discover matches all the cash back earned at the end of the first year for new cardmembers.